mohini-pasi/Sales-Performance-Dashboard-using-SQL/README.md

 📷 Output Example

 sales_dashboard.png
-Note: Replace the above link with your actual screenshot path.

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.